triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

   we lack resources to maintain both.

-- 2021/06/24: there is a new HLS target along the OpenCL/SPIR compiler flow for AMD/Xilinx FPGA.
+- 2021/06/24: there is a new HLS target along the OpenCL/SPIR compiler flow for AMD FPGA.
 The HLS target relies on direct LLVM IR feeding and allows finer control by using HLS extensions.

 # Installation